-Therefore, PGAU now separates output TIPs into specification and body files.
-Refer to "GENERATE" on page 2-14 in Chapter 2, "Procedural Gateway Administration Utility" for a discussion of file identification.
+It is for this reason that PGAU now separates output TIPs into specification and body files.
+Refer to "GENERATE" on page 2-17 in Chapter 2, "Procedural Gateway Administration Utility" for a discussion of file identification.

 F.2.1 Independent TIP Body Changes